breily/juno/doc/2-configuration.md

 Database Options
 ----------------

+    * 'use_db': True
+      => If True, a connection to a database is setup.
+Even if this value is False, SQLAlchemy is currently still imported and thus required.

     * 'db_type': 'sqlite'
       => The type of database driver to use.
 Can be 'sqlite', 'postgres', 'mysql', 'oracle', or 'mssql'.